julyndav/PowerBI/NYC_Dog_Bite_Analysis/README.md

 <br></br>

 ## Borough Dashboards
-Each borough has their own separate dashboard.
-Borough dashboards consists of donut charts and bar charts.
+Each borough has their own separate dashboard page.
+Borough pages consists of donut charts and bar charts.
 Clicking a variable on either bar chart will filter the other visuals within the page.

 1. Spayed/Neutered Percentage: The distribution of whether the dog was spayed/neutered.
 Again this can only be known if the dog involved in the biting incident was detained or the dog was known by the person bit.
 2. Gender Percentage: Shows the distribution genders.
 3. Bites per Year: Total bite incidents for each year.
 It helps in understanding/determining bite trends.
-4. Top 8 Dog Breeds: TTp dog breeds prone to biting for the boroughs.
+4. Top 8 Dog Breeds: Top dog breeds prone to biting for the boroughs.
 8 Breeds were chosen so the chart would display fully.

 ![Dashboard borough1](https://github.com/julyndav/POwerBI/blob/main/NYC_Dog_Bite_Analysis/Images/BoroughScreen.png)